safloresmo/CustomImportGUI/README.md

 1. Copy the component ID (e.g., C2040)
 2. Paste it in the "Manual EasyEDA/LCSC import" field
 3. Press the import button

+### Component Metadata

+All imported components automatically include the following custom metadata (hidden in schematics, visible in symbol properties):

+- **ImportedBy:** CustomImportGUI v1.0.0
+- **Author:** Samuel Flores
+- **Repository:** github.com/safloresmo/CustomImportGUI
+- **Website:** www.mictlanteam.com
+- **ImportDate:** Import date
+- **OriginalSource:** Original component source (EasyEDA, Snapeda, etc.)

+These metadata fields allow you to:
+- Track the origin of each component
+- Identify when it was imported
+- Maintain traceability in your projects
+- Contact the author for support

 ### Environment Variable Configuration